 This final section of the course will examine the health systems that fish possess.
 It will also provide a survey of some of the more economically important diseases both infectious and non.

-There are three written assignments and one site visit report to be completed by the student.
-Each assignment is worth 10% of the course mark and the site visit is worth 25%.
+There are four written assignments to be completed by the student.
+The first three assignments are worth 10% of the course mark and the final assignment is worth 20%.
 The final examination is worth 30% of the course total.
-Lesson quizzes comprise the final 15%.
+Lesson quizzes comprise the remaining 20%.

 |Assignment #1, 2, 3||30%|

 Students MUST have completed at least 30% of the required course work (Assignments, Lesson Quizzes, Site Visit Report) before being allowed to write the Final Examination.